Typical0/Windows11-Debloat-Guide/README.md

 ![Screenshot (13)](https://user-images.githubusercontent.com/85176292/132127308-3c44ff88-4dd9-4595-a1c9-f868c77ff33c.png)

 Now create a new user account or enable Windows Administrator Account, log into it and voila! <br>
-You Have Successfully Debloated Windows 11!
+You Have successfully removed nearly all UWP apps from Windows 11!

 ![Screenshot (14)](https://user-images.githubusercontent.com/85176292/132127314-a39be4cc-f084-4190-81e5-c44306db1edf.png)

 Unfortunately there is no way to remove "Get Started App" from the start menu without breaking the new startmenu/taskbar (at least for now) so let's just pretend it's not there at all :)

-## Basic Tweaking

 ### Removing Options from Settings Apps
-Now since you have removed the bloatware it is recommended to remove the options related to them from the settings apps <br>
+Now since you have removed the bloatware, it is recommended to remove the options related to them from the Settings<br>
 Open Regedit and go to `HKLM\SOFTWARE\Microsoft\Windows\CurrentVersion\Policies\Explorer` <br>
 Create new string named 'SettingsPageVisibility' <br>
 now type